Tom Northcott

 Tom Northcott (born August 29, 1943 in Vancouver, British Columbia, Canada) is a Canadian folk-rock singer with hits in the late 1960s and early 1970s.

 Musical career

 He became known to a Canadian audience by his regular appearances on CBC Television's Let's Go music program in 1964-68.
 He was nominated as best male vocalist for a Juno Award in 1971.
 Later he co-founded Mushroom Studios in Vancouver and produced records.
 His hits are played regularly on Canadian classic rock radio stations.

 "She Loves Me, She Loves Me Not" (1965) was by 'Tom Northcott & the Vancouver Playboys'; the Playboys were an established band that had played around British Columbia since 1962.
 Northcott joined the band on a tour in 1965, and issued the single on his own label.
 The 1966 singles were by 'The Tom Northcott Trio', which consisted of Tom Northcott, Chris Dixon (drums), and Rick Enns (bass).
 Four of his hits were, "1941", "Girl from the North Country", "Suzanne" and "Sunny Goodge Street".

+In 2010, Rhino Records released a retrospective compilation of Northcott's late-1960s work, Sunny Goodge Street: The Warner Bros.
+Recordings.